The correct order of applying skincare

 If you're just starting with retinoids, start slow and work your way up as your skin adjusts.
-Apply retinoids to your skin once a week to start.
+Apply a retinol serum to your skin once a week to start.
 Eventually, you'll be able to apply it every night.

 Does your night cream already contain retinoids?
 If so, you can skip this step.

 While oils can penetrate moisturizers, serums, and treatments, no products can penetrate oil.
 This is why they go on last after moisturizer and retinol.
 They're also occlusive, which means oils seal in all the ingredients and moisture you just applied to your face.